FAQs ?

 Waterproofing/Conditioning

-There are plenty of other lovely easily available leather-care and waterproofing products out there that will do their jobs very well too but do check they are ok on deerskin.
+There are plenty of other lovely easily available leather-care, polishes and waterproofing products out there that will do their jobs very well too but do check they are ok on deerskin.

-I do carry a stock of Dubbin and Neatsfoot Oil that I can sell to
+I do carry a stock of beeswax, neatsfoot oil, saddle soap, shoe polish, innersoles, etc. that I can sell to

 Rain - NB!